apiad/pydock/README.md

 The rules to decide whether to run in global or local mode are:

 * If you explicitely type `pydock --local` it will be local.
 Likewise, if you explicitely type `pydock --global` it will be global.
-* If no explicit flag is used, then if there is a `.pydock` folder already created in the current folder, we default to *local* mode.
+* If no explicit flag is used, then if there is a `.pydock` folder already created in the current folder (i.e., you ran `pydock --local` sometime before), it will default to *local* mode.
-* Otherwise, it will *global* mode.
+* Otherwise, it will run in *global* mode.

 In any moment, you can type `pydock config` and it will tell you whether it is running in local or global mode.